RTKlab-BYU/MSConnect/README.md

 ## Requests for Collaboration
-To propose new collaborations or participate in development, submit a request or contact us directly.
+To propose new collaborations or participate in development, submit a request or contact us directly ryan.kelly@byu.edu.

 ## How to cite
 If you use Proteomic Data Manager for your work, we request that you cite Proteomic Data Manager in relevant papers.
 A manuscript is currently being prepared and will be available soon.